 The rope that controlled the rudder burned through and the engine stopped.
 The steamer drifted away from land.
 Tragically, the sloop Improvement was less than 5 miles away and never came to the SS Lexington’s aid.
 The captain later explained that he was on a schedule and didn’t want to be late.

 Only about 20 passengers could find lifeboats.
 The first lifeboat was sucked into the paddlewheel, killing all aboard.
 The remaining two lifeboats were lowered into the water stern first, and they were swamped immediately.

 By 8 p.m. the center of the main deck collapsed.
 Passengers threw baggage containers and cotton bales into the water to use as rafts.
-Those who couldn't find anything to cling to quickly died of hypothermia or drowned.
-The steamship was still burning when it sank at 3 a.m.
+Those who couldn’t find anything to cling to quickly died of hypothermia or drowned.
+The steamship still burned when it sank at 3 a.m.

 Three who survived had climbed onto floating bales of cotton.
 David Crowley, the second mate, drifted for 43 hours on a cotton bale before coming ashore and staggering a mile to a private home.
-Charles Smith, a fireman, climbed onto a section of the paddlewheel before he was rescued.
+Charles Smith, a fireman, climbed onto a section of the paddlewheel before rescuers got to him.

 An investigation revealed the boiler had been improperly converted, the crew violated fire safety procedures and the captain of the Improvement should have come to the rescue.
 Nothing was done until 1852, after an unusual number of steamboats exploded, caught fire or collided.
 Congress passed another law, the Steamboat Act of May 30, 1852.
 It required testing of boilers, safety valves and licensing of pilots.

 The SS Lexington was brought to the surface in 1842 and 30 lbs. of melted silver were recovered.
 The chains supporting her snapped and she fell back to the bottom of the Sound, breaking into three pieces.
 Though there is supposedly gold and silver in her hull, she has never been recovered.